CanoeSlalomEntries is a system that allows paddlers to enter UK slalom competitions and pay online

 You can also try: the canoeslalom chatterboards

-The "Managed Calendar" is the process of agreeing the calendar for the nextseason.
-During the current season clubs apply to run competitions and the various divisions are co-ordinated to avoid clashes etc.
+The "Managed Calendar" is the calendar of slalom competitions that take place during the current season.
+The Calendar Application System provides support for the process of agreeing the calendar in preparation for the nextseason.
+Clubs apply to run competitions and the various divisions are co-ordinated to avoid clashes etc.

 At the ACM the calendar is approved, sometimes with ammendments.
 Additional information is then collected before the information is sent for printing in the yearbook and for display on www.canoeslalom.co.uk